simias/beetle-psx-libretro/dynarec/DESIGN.md

 RAM, we might be able to assume that and remove all the memory mapping checks from these.
 Since pushing and popping data from stack is pretty common it might be worth to add an option for that.

-## Lazy invalidate mode

-Assume that memory writes don't modify code and assume that if they do the game/BIOS will flush the icache before attempting to execute it.
-This way we don't invalidate for every single write and instead invalidate everything at once when we detect that a cache flush is in progress.
-It will make cache flushes very expensive (everything will have to be recompiled) but I expect they're probably rare enough that it might be worth it.

 ## No-alignment check mode